elnurnabivi/Portfolio/README.md

 ## 👤 About Me

-Discover more about who I am, what motivates me, and how I transitioned into the exciting world of web development on the [About Me](https://elnurnabivi.github.io/Portfolio/about) page.
+Discover more about who I am, what motivates me, and how I transitioned into the exciting world of tech development on the [About Me](https://elnurnabivi.github.io/Portfolio/about) page.

 ## 📬 Contact

-I'm open to new opportunities, collaborations, or just a friendly chat.
+I'm open to new collaborations, or just a friendly chat.
 You can reach out to me through the [Contact](https://elnurnabivi.github.io/Portfolio/contact) page.

 ## 🖥️ Technology